This might sound a little woo

 Or same messaging, still not hitting?

-content strategy intensive this April.
+If your website or content needs a refresh, I’ve got space for one more copy project and a content strategy intensive this April.
 I also have limited room for custom projects (like the newsletter ghostwriting I do for Relay).